zachegner/image-gallery/README.md

-# Clip Art Search App
+# Image Search App
+###### Created using React.js, Tailwind CSS, and pixelbay API

+Use the searchbar to find images or by clicking the tags

+Created by Zach Egner